Revision of conservative lower bound on the intergalactic magnetic field from Fermi and Cherenkov telescope observations of extreme blazars: Secondary emission from the intergalactic medium

-The time delay $T_d$ is related to the angle of misalignment of the arrival direction of the secondary \gr\ $\theta$ as $T_d\sim \theta^2 D$, where $D$ is the distance to the \gr\ source \citep{2009PhRvD..80l3012N}.
+The time delay, $T_d$ is related to the angle of misalignment of the arrival direction of the secondary \gr\ $\theta$ as $T_d\sim \theta^2 D$, where $D$ is the distance to the \gr\ source \citep{2009PhRvD..80l3012N}.
 The time delay of the order of $20$~yr corresponds to the misalignment angle $\theta\sim 10''$, which is not resolvable with \gr\ telescopes.
-Given this fact, our model fitting is limited to the point source spectrum.
+Given this fact, our model fitting is limited to the point-source spectrum.

-We compare the quality of fits of the data with the two alternative models (zero IGMF and infinite IGMF), using the $\chi^2$ minimization.
-Table \ref{tab:sources} provides the $\chi^2$ values of the fits of the data with the cut-off powerlaw model of the intrinsic spectrum (i.e. with very large IGMF that completely suppresses the secondary flux), $\chi^2_\infty$ and with the zero IGMF model, $\chi^2_0$.
-The $\chi^2$ values are quoted together with the number of degrees of freedom (the number of spectral data points minus 3, which is the number of parameters of the cut-off powerlaw model).
-We judge the source useful for the IGMF analysis if the $B=0$ model is found to be inconsistent with the data.
-Considering the magnetic field strength as an additional parameter, we consider the model with zero magnetic field inconsistent with the data if $\Delta\chi^2=\chi^2_0-\chi^2_\infty>2.71$.
+We compared the quality of fits of the data with the two alternative models (zero IGMF and infinite IGMF) using the $\chi^2$ minimization.
+Table \ref{tab:sources} provides the $\chi^2$ values of the fits of the data with the cut-off power-law model of the intrinsic spectrum (i.e., with a very large IGMF that completely suppresses the secondary flux), $\chi^2_\infty$ and with the zero-IGMF model, $\chi^2_0$.
+The $\chi^2$ values are quoted together with the number of degrees of freedom (the number of spectral data points minus 3, which is the number of parameters of the cut-off power-law model).
+We judged the source useful for the IGMF analysis if the $B=0$ model is found to be inconsistent with the data.
+Considering the magnetic-field strength as an additional parameter, we consider the model with zero magnetic field inconsistent with the data if $\Delta\chi^2=\chi^2_0-\chi^2_\infty>2.71,$ corresponding to the one-sided 95\% confidence level (CL).